 Experience the famous and majestic Kyles of Bute, a firm favourite of those who regularly sail in the West of Scotland, sure to leave a lasting impression with its spectacular scenery as well as being steeped in history.

 From our berth in Greenock, Spirit of Fortitude sets sail on a three-night cruise past Holy Loch, named for the sacred, yet sunken cargo from a ship carrying soil from the Holy Land destined for the foundations of Glasgow cathedral.
 Passing Dunoon then onto the Isle of Bute where we head north through the fabulous Kyles of Bute, past Tighnabruaich before heading into Loch Fyne, Scotland’s longest sea loch.
 We visit Portavadie; a place of great contrast.
 Portavadie is a must visit with its multi award winning spa experience.
-This is followed by a short trip across the loch to the fishing village of Tarbert where its ruined castle, once occupied by Robert the Bruce, stands guard over the harbour entrance.
+This is followed by a short trip across the loch to the wonderful fishing village of Tarbert where its ruined castle, once occupied by Robert the Bruce, stands guard over the harbour entrance.

 Arran is the largest of the Clyde islands and we visit the north west of the island at Lochranza, a lovely tranquil setting for a very popular distillery.
 Opened in 1995, the Isle of Arran Distillery boasts a welcoming Visitor Centre and a number of excellent whiskies.
 There is also the visitor attraction of Arran Aromatics famous for its luxury Scottish made toiletries.